Child Support & Recipient's Taxable Income

 Some parties have legal questions concerning the payment of child support.
 One of the most common issues asked is whether or not the recipient of the child support is taxed based on the amount that the other spouse may be ordered to pay.
 Based on the previous rulings of the Supreme Court and some existing laws, the said question must be answered in the negative.
 The recipient of the child support payments will not be taxed.
 The said amount must be excluded from the computation of the gross income.
 It will not be treated as a taxable income which means that there is no liability on the part of the recipient to file an income tax return for it.

-If you are still confused about the tax treatment of the child support, do not hesitate to research lawyers in Milwaukee WI.
+If you are still confused about the tax treatment of the child support, do not hesitate to research lawyers.
 You can always book an appointment with him and inquire about the important legal matters that may affect the flow of your finances.
 Just remember that if you are the recipient of the payment for child support, there is no obligation on your part to include it in your income tax return.
 The said payment will be considered as tax-exempt.

 References: Child Support Taxes

 Find out how simple the divorce process can be when you work with a law firm that puts you first.
 Book your consult today!